merb92/movie-industry-eda/README.md

 # movie-industry-eda

 # Purpose
-Do an Exploritory Data Analysis of the movie industry to answer the question, "What types of films are currently doing the best at the box office?" and provide some actionable insights from that analysis.
+Do an Exploratory Data Analysis of the movie industry to answer the question, "What types of films are currently doing the best at the box office?" and provide some actionable insights from that analysis.

 # Summary of Results